thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 by admins to behave differently than invitations sent by normal users?
 We can create an `AdminInviter` class, but what will its superclass be?
 How will we combine it with `EmailInviter` and `MessageInviter`?
-There's no easy way to combine email, message, and admin functionality using inheritance, so you'll end up with a proliferation of conditionals.
+There's no easy way to combine email, message and admin functionality using inheritance, so you'll end up with a proliferation of conditionals.

 Composition, on the other hand, provides several ways out of this mess, such as